aimeertaylor/Pv3Rs/README.md

 # Pv3Rs

-An R package developed to support model-based classification of the cause of recurrent *Plasmodium vivax* malaria using genetic data, i.e. the Pv3Rs:
+An R package developed to support model-based classification using genetic data of the cause of recurrent *Plasmodium vivax* malaria, i.e. the Pv3Rs:

 - Relapse
 - Recrudescence